beyonk-group/svelte-steps/README.md

 #### At a specified position

-To add a new step, pass it to the add method:
+To add a new step, pass it to the `addStep` method:

 `addStep(step, position)`